Baby gender test vs ultrasound

 Not only can a blood test be used to scientifically determine the gender of your baby, but it can also be performed at a much earlier stage of your pregnancy – from just 6 weeks.

-The test can also be used in twin pregnancies, and will show whether at least one foetus is male, or that all foetuses are female.
+The test can also be used in twin pregnancies and will tell you whether at least one foetus is a boy, or that both foetuses are girls.

 Order a baby gender test today